-In May 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2015-07, "Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent)."
+In May 2015, the FASB issued ASU No. 2015-07, "Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent)" ("ASU 2015-07").
 The guidance removes the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share practical expedient.
 The guidance also removes the requirement to make certain disclosures for all investments that are eligible to be measured at fair value using the net asset value per share practical expedient.
-The guidance is effective for fiscal years beginning after December 15, 2015 and for interim periods within those years.
-The guidance shall be applied retrospectively for all periods presented.
-Early application is permitted.
-The guidance is not expected to have a material impact on our consolidated statement of financial condition.
+Rather, those disclosures are limited to investments for which the entity has elected to measure the fair value using that practical expedient.
+The guidance is effective for fiscal years beginning after December 15, 2016 with early adoption permitted.
+We early adopted the guidance on January 1, 2016.
+See Note 4 - Fair Value Measurements.